Fleadh Cheoil

-The Fleadh Cheoil (/ga/), or "music festival" in English, is an annual Irish arts festival and competition run by Comhaltas Ceoltóirí Éireann (Irish pronunciation: [ˈkoːl̪ˠt̪ˠəsˠ ˈcoːl̪ˠt̪ˠoːɾʲiː ˈeːɾʲən̪ˠ]), a non-profit organisation which aims to promote the learning of and performance of Irish traditional music and dance internationally and domestically, as the group maintains international branches in several countries.
+The Fleadh Cheoil (/ga/), or "music festival" in English, is an annual Irish arts festival and competition run by Comhaltas Ceoltóirí Éireann (/ga/), a non-profit organisation that promotes the learning and performance of Irish traditional music and dance internationally and domestically.
+The group maintains branches in several countries.

-Each year, a different town or city plays host to the Fleadh Cheoil, facilitating exposure to new musicians and styles, as well as opportunities to discover new repertoire, for all in attendance.
-Over the decades, the Fleadh has been held everywhere from large cities and towns to rural villages, such as Mullingar, Sligo, and Tullamore, among many others.
+Each year, a different town or city hosts the Fleadh Cheoil, giving musicians exposure to new styles and repertoire.
+Over the decades, the Fleadh has been held in large cities, towns and rural villages, Mullingar, Sligo, and Tullamore, among many others.

-The competition, arguably the most prestigious and "serious" portion of the event, is held alongside a parade, countless impromptu jam sessions and performing musicians—many of global renown and previous All-Ireland winners, themselves.
-The public music sessions—which occur spontaneously at the festival and throughout the hosting town—are often a highlight of the Fleadh for many, involving musicians on street corners, in pubs, restaurants, or other public places.
-Competitors and attendees of the Fleadh Cheoil come from across the whole of Ireland, as well as many European countries, the UK, USA, Canada, Australia, New Zealand, Japan, and others.
+The competition, often seen as the most prestigious and "serious" part of the event, is held alongside a parade, impromptu jam sessions and performances by musicians of global renown, many of them previous All-Ireland winners.
+Public sessions occur spontaneously throughout the hosting town, with musicians on street corners, in pubs, restaurants and other public places.
+Competitors and attendees come from across Ireland, as well as many European countries, including Spain and the UK, and from the USA, Canada, Australia, New Zealand, Japan and others.

-There are various stages within the competition, with varying degrees of local, prerequisite titles one must accomplish before competing at the Fleadh.
-In Ireland, there are county and provincial competitions leading to the Fleadh.
+There are various stages within the competition, with local prerequisite titles required before competing at the Fleadh.
+In Ireland, county and provincial competitions lead to the Fleadh.

-Competitions are in solo and duo categories, and divided into the following age ranges: under 12, 12–15, 15–18, over 18 (senior),U,18, Any Age, U-18, U-9, 9-11, 11-13, 13-15, 15-18 (for Cómhra) and O-35.
+Competitions are held in solo and duo categories, divided into the following age ranges: under 12, 12–15, 15–18, over 18 (senior), U-18, Any Age, U-18, U-9, 9–11, 11–13, 13–15, 15–18 (for Cómhra) and O-35.

 Fleadhanna around the world

 Great Britain

-Since its establishment in 1957, Comhaltas in Britain holds regional fleadhanna followed by a national fleadh called the All-Britain Fleadh, or Fleadh Cheoil na Breataine in Irish, stages of qualification prior to the All-Ireland.
-The organisation's charitable status was recognised in 2019 in England and Wales, followed by charity registration in Scotland in 2024.
+Since its establishment in 1957, Comhaltas in Britain has held regional fleadhanna followed by a national fleadh, the All-Britain Fleadh (Fleadh Cheoil na Breataine in Irish, stages of qualification prior to the All-Ireland.
+The organisation's charitable status was recognised in England and Wales in 2019, followed by charity registration in Scotland in 2024.

 North America

-The North American branches of Comhaltas Ceoltóirí Éireann oversee two regional, pre-All-Ireland qualifying events: the Mid-Atlantic Fleadh (for residents of the Eastern Seaboard of the United States, as well as eastern Canada and the Maritimes) and the Midwest Fleadh (catering to most of the rest of North America).
-The latter event is not restricted to the American Midwest specifically, as it caters to regions with historically prominent Irish populations and associated music scenes, such as Atlanta, Cleveland, Chicago, Detroit, San Francisco and St. Louis, among others.
-Upon winning in a respective category at any of these festivals, one may be considered for entry into the All-Ireland Fleadh Cheoil, the most prestigious level of the system.
+The North American branches of Comhaltas Ceoltóirí Éireann oversee two regional, pre-All-Ireland qualifying events: the Mid-Atlantic Fleadh (for residents of the Eastern Seaboard of the United States and eastern Canada) and the Midwest Fleadh (covering most of the rest of North America).
+The latter is not restricted to the American Midwest, as it caters to regions with historically prominent Irish populations and music scenes, including Atlanta, Cleveland, Chicago, Detroit, San Francisco and St. Louis.
+Winners in any category at these festivals may be considered for entry into the All-Ireland Fleadh Cheoil, the most prestigious level of the system.